forestbiotech-lab/miRPursuit/README.md

 <ul>Set software dir in config file
   <ul>cd /pathtoSrnaWorkFlow/</ul>
   <ul>vim config/software_dirs.cfg</ul>
   <ul>Fill out the software var.
-And set the paths to any program listed if already installed.
+And set the paths to any program listed if already installed.</ul>
 </ul>
 <ul>To install the necessary dependancies you can run install.sh in the main folder
   <ul>cd /pathtoSrnaWorkFLow/</ul>